sybertr0n/budget-calc/README.md

 # budget-calc
-A simple Budget Calculator developed using MVC architecture
+## A simple monthly Budget Calculator developed using HTM, JS, CSS with MVC architecture